lvbn/Tramonto/README.md

 ### * Payment Page:
 Stripe provides a checkout page, where the total value can be checked before choosing a payment method and proceeding to payment.

+## Responsiveness

+This project is mobile responsive.
+It works well on a 390px wide screens.
+On other screens, it might not fit perfectly yet.

 ## Available Scripts

 ### `npm start`